-The student's work is expected to be theirs alone, unless the instructor has granted prior approval for assistance.
-Students are expected to appropriately acknowledge ideas borrowed from the work of others through use of quotation marks for short quotations, setting off of longer quotations, and identification of the sources of both direct quotations and materials paraphrased or summarized.
-Failure to acknowledge such resources is considered academic dishonesty and will be handled according to University policy.
+The stu'ent's work is expected to be theirs alone, unless the instructor has granted prior approval for assistance.
+Students are expected to appropriately acknowledge ideas borrowed from the work of others through the use of quotation marks for short quotations, setting off of longer quotations, and identification of the sources of both direct quotations and material paraphrased or summarized.
+Failure to acknowledge such resources is considered academic dishonesty, and will be handled according to University policy.